 Can you help me find the correct understanding of the circumcision of Abraham in Romans?

-The most significant discussion about circumcision in Romans is found in chapter 4,
+The most extensive discussion about circumcision is found in Romans 4,

 Is this blessing then upon the circumcised, or upon the uncircumcised also?
 For we say, “FAITH WAS RECKONED TO ABRAHAM AS RIGHTEOUSNESS.”
 How then was it reckoned?
 While he was circumcised, or uncircumcised?
 Not while circumcised, but while uncircumcised; and he received the sign of circumcision, a seal of the righteousness of the faith which he had while uncircumcised, that he might be the father of all who believe without being circumcised, that righteousness might be reckoned to them, and the father of circumcision to those who not only are of the circumcision, but who also follow in the steps of the faith of our father Abraham which he had while uncircumcised.
 For the promise to Abraham or to his descendants that he would be heir of the world was not through the Law, but through the righteousness of faith.
 (NASB) Romans 4:9-13

 Romans 3:1 asks, “What is the benefit of circumcision?”
 (NASB) Romans 3:29-30 answers, ” . . . there is only one God who will justify the circumcised by faith and the uncircumcised through that same faith.”
 (NIV) There is no spiritual benefit to being circumcised.
-It was merely a symbol!
+It was merely a symbol of the covenant relationship between Abraham and his descendants and God!